- Product: Voyager

 Once you are in the Expression Builder dialog box, you can display the list of available built-in and added functions.

-Under "Functions" you'll see the "Built-In Functions" that come with Microsoft Access, and below that a "Reports" functions element that includes the Ex Libris-added functions.
+Under "Functions" you'll see the "Built-In Functions" that come with Microsoft Access, and below that a "Reports" functions element ("Reports" being the filename of your MDB file) that includes the Ex Libris added functions such as the BaseCurrency example in the above screenshot.

 You can display a list of the available functions by clicking on the appropriate Expression Element and then Expression Category.